 READ ACTS 9 then, if you’d like, make notes in the “Comments” box (below) on what stands out for you.

 Imagine saying to someone you love: “Nice face, shame about the rest!”
 Or, “I accept your head but everything from the shoulders down, I’m rejecting.”
 If we love someone, we accept the whole package.
 We can’t severe their head from their body.
 In this same way, we can’t approach life like at night sniper, with eyes closed for protection.
 We need to approach the most perplexing things in life with eyes wide open to see, using the light that’s been provided, what’s right in front of us.

-From “breathing out murderous threats” [v1] and blind to The Light, to a life turned upside-down in today’s chapter, Saul, a young Jewish zealot, experiences a close encounter with the risen Jesus. [v3-5] Previously, Jesus called Himself “the bridegroom”.[a]
-If so, His followers are His “bride”.[b]
+From “breathing out murderous threats” [v1] and blind to The Light, to a life turned upside-down, Saul, a young Jewish zealot, experiences a close encounter with the risen Jesus. [v3-5] Previously, Jesus called Himself “the bridegroom”.[a]
+If so, His Followers are His “bride”.[b]
 With Christ as the Head, the global Body of Believers are His Body.[c]
-If we dislike His Followers in any way – weather vehemently, as Saul did, or subtly cutting them off, we’re rejecting the head that’s attached to the body. [v4-5] This risks being blind to the light that He’s providing.[d]
+If we dislike His Followers in any way – weather vehemently, as Saul did, or subtly avoiding them – we’re rejecting the whole package including the head that’s attached to that body [v4-5] – and we risk being blind to the light that He’s providing.[d]

 Read more? … CLICK “09 September – Additional Notes”

 What about you?
 Can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below with what you think of today’s chapter.

 Wanting to speak directly with the Light of the World.
 The rest of this webpage uses Jesus’ own prayer to help…[e]

 1. Praise: “Our Father in Heaven, how great is Your name!
 Your Kingdom come!
 Your will be done on earth as it is in Heaven…”